deden3791/L4Project/data/readme.md

 - Intuitivity: does each feature feel intuitive?
 - Accuracy: does each feature perform accurately?
-- Comfortability: does each feature feel comfortable to use?
+- Comfortable: does each feature feel comfortable to use?
 - Usability: is each feature usable?

 ### Data Gathering